No Mercy: How A Kansas Town Is Grappling With Its Hospital's Closure

 Will Fort Scott sink without Mercy?

 When Darlene Doherty graduated from Fort Scott High School in 1962, there were two things to do in town: "Work at Mercy or work at Western Insurance."
-The insurance company was sold in the 1980s, and the employer disappeared, along with nearly a thousand jobs.
+The insurance company was sold in the 1980s and the employer disappeared, along with nearly 1,000 jobs.

 Yet, even as the community's population slowly declined, Martin and other community leaders have kept Fort Scott vibrant.
-There's the new Smallville CrossFit studio, which Martin attends; a new microbrewery; two new gas stations; a Sleep Inn hotel, an assisted living center; and a Dairy Queen franchise.
+There's the new Smallville CrossFit studio, which Martin attends; a new microbrewery; two new gas stations; a Sleep Inn hotel; an assisted living center; and a Dairy Queen franchise.
 And the McDonald's that opened in 2012 just completed renovation.

 The town's largest employer, Peerless Architectural Windows and Doors, which provides about 400 jobs, bought 25 more acres and plans to expand.
-There's state state money promised to expand local highways, and Fort Scott has applied for federal grants to expand its airport.
+There's state money promised to expand local highways, and Fort Scott has applied for federal grants to expand its airport.

 Baker and some of the physicians on the Mercy hospital staff have been busy trying to ensure that essential health care services survive, too.